FayedRCS/incrementing-number-with-string/README.md

     var howManyLoops = 0;
-    var num = 1 //The value of 1 can be changed depending on what the starting number should be
+    var initNum = 1 //The value of 1 can be changed depending on what the starting number should be

         var loops = function(){

             while(howManyLoops < 52){ //Number in here decides amount of times to print out

-                console.log ("Week " + num + ": "); //Can edit the string inside here.
+                console.log ("Week " + initNum + ": "); //Can edit the string inside here.
                 howManyLoops++;
                 num++;
                }